What are

 The challenges of private property

-In recent decades, the explosion of residential development and urbanization perimeters has greatly weakened the Nordic ski network.
+In recent decades, the explosion of residential development and urbanization perimeters has greatly weakened the backcountry nordic ski network.
 In fact, the latter is found largely on private property.
 The project therefore aims to raise awareness among skiers to adopt a responsible cross-country skiing practice that respects the landowners who allow us to ski on the network.

 a project led by SOPAIR

-Thank you to the landowners who allow skiers to pass through.
+We thank the landowners who allow skiers to pass through.

-Thank you to the clubs and volunteers for maintaining the trails.
+We thank the clubs and volunteers for maintaining the trails.

-Thank you to the many private and municipal stakeholders who support this initiative.
+We thank the many private and municipal stakeholders who support this initiative.